ELEVATORmedia/socialite/README.md

 youtube.com/user/myUser    ->    This is a legacy url and may no longer be supported in the future.
 ```

 Given the separate patterns, `french-press` interpolates the user input based on the characters included in the username.
-In specific, if the username begins with `UC` or `UH`, the string is interpreted as a channel id.
+In specific, if the username begins with `HC` or `UH`, the string is interpreted as a channel id.
 Otherwise, the username is interpreted as custom channel name.
 As such, the following variant mapping is used:

 ```
 customUsername => https://www.youtube.com/customUsername